vishalcjha/advent-2023/README.md

 *In fact, there doesn't even need to be a full tile path to the outside for tiles to count as outside the loop - squeezing between pipes is also allowed!
 Here, I is still within the loop and O is still outside the loop:*
 This time not taking internet help.
 May want to comeback again.
 Part I was basic BFS.

+### Day 12
+Recursion + Memoization.
+Obviously Dynamic Programming would have been alternative too.